IQSS/dataverse-installations/README.md

 - Do not update an existing dv_hub_id.
 Once an ID has been used, it must remain unchanged.

-- When adding a new installation, generate a new unique ID using the `uuidgen` command on Linux.
+- When adding a new installation, generate a new unique ID using the `uuidgen` command on Mac or Linux.
 On Windows, please use WSL (Windows Subsystem for Linux) to run the same command.